healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Temperature: Medium heat / 350°

-The Presto skillet preheated to 350°F in just **3 min 44 sec**, quite fast for its substantial size, earning it a rating of 8.3/10.
+The Presto skillet preheated to 350°F in just **3 min 44 sec**, or 6 sec faster than the foldable Presto 06857.
+This was quite fast for its large size scoring 8.3/10.

-Using our original electric skillet pancake batter, it cooked a **3.17 oz pancake** to perfection in a mere 4 min and 30 sec.
-The result was in a delightfully steamy and fluffy interior, although with a slightly less even golden brown hue compared to its counterpart, the Presto 06857 which had a competitively better garnering a rating of 9/10.
+Using our original electric skillet pancake batter, it cooked a **3.17 oz pancake** to perfection in a mere 4 min and 30 sec—exactly the same as the Presto 06857.
+The result was a delightfully steamy and fluffy interior.
+The golden brown hue, however, was not as good as its rival which had a competitively better rating of 9/10.

-This skillet achieved an optimal cooking time with **1 min 30 sec** on the first side and double the time on the flip side.
-And with its 16-inch size, the pan can accommodate 3 to 4 pancakes simultaneously.
-Depending on your recipe, adjustments may be necessary.
+This skillet achieved a perfect cooking time with **1 min 30 sec** on the first side and double that on the flip side.
+Both Prestos have a 16-inch-, pan that can make 3 to 4 pancakes at a time.
+Depending on your recipe, you may need to adjust cooking times.

-Thanks to its non-stick coating, butter or oil was unnecessary, although adding oil is recommended to prolong the coating's lifespan.
+Thanks to its non-stick coating, no butter or oil was needed but adding a little can prolong the coating's lifespan.

 ### Cooking Steaks